haydenedelson/Interval-Timer/README.md

 # Interval-Timer
-Creates a command-line based interval timer, using custom audio output functions and multiprocessing
+Creates a terminal-based interval timer, using custom audio output functions and multiprocessing